Arpeking/basicchain/README.md

 ## Chain

-The `chain` module handles block import and state storage.
-Assumptions we have in this module:
+The `chain` module consists of block import and handles state storage.
+We are making the following Assumptions in this module:

 * We have `Block`, which consists of a hash, and has a parent block.
 It forms a chain.
 * At each `Block` there is a corresponding `State`.
 * An executor that takes a block, and parent block's state.
 Executing it should get the current block's state.